 Another way to save energy is to install a micro wind turbine.
 These are sleeker versions of larger wind turbines and they are mounted on the roof of your property.
 Wind turbines use the power of the wind to create energy, which reduces energy usage inside the home.
 How well micro wind turbines work depends on where your home is located and how many buildings and trees are surrounding your home that could block or reduce wind speeds.
 Ideally, you’d want a constant breeze to hit the turbine.

 Homeowners who wish to save money and energy during the summer can do so on a smaller scale.
 Just making a few small changes will reduce energy usage and lower your bill.
 Washing your clothes in cold water only will cut energy use by 60 percent, which will save you around £65.00 a year.

 Taking the time to make some changes can reduce your energy usage this summer and save you money.
-Items such as wind turbines and solar panels are easier on the environment that fossil fuel, making them eco friendly.
-Properties on The Little House Company website often have these eco friendly aspects so check out the website if your looking to buy or move into an environmentally friendly house.
+Items such as wind turbines and solar panels are easier on the environment than fossil fuel, making them eco-friendly.
+Properties on The Little House Company website often have these eco-friendly aspects so check out the website if you’re looking to buy or move into an environmentally friendly house.